snly2386/bloomDOCS/PUBLICDATA.md

 Introduction
 =======

 BloomAPI Public Data is a way to programatically access public datasets.
-It may be used from sites such as  or, as a software developer, it may be queried for use in application development.
+It may be used from sites such as <www.bloomapi.com/search> or, as a software developer, it may be queried for use in application development.
 The documentation below explains how, as a software developer, to use or deploy your own copy of BloomAPI Public Data.

-Note that anything marked as in this documentation may be removed without warning in a future release.
+Note that anything marked as *Experimental* in this documentation may be removed without warning in a future release.
 If you’d like to depend on these features in production, sign up for an account or consider hosting your own copy of BloomAPI Public Data.

 Getting started
 ---------------